 BME 4920W.
 Biomedical Engineering Capstone Project Lab II.
 3 Credits.

 BME 3915, BME 4920, and BME 4925 are taken in sequence by departmental majors beginning in the second semester of the junior year.
 After an introduction to the formal design process, the student plans, refines, designs, and constructs a one-year project.
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
 Prerequisite: BME 3915W.
-(Same as ECE 4920, ECE 4920W) (Fall, Every Year).
+(Same as ECE 4920W) (Fall, Every Year).

 BME 4925W.
 Biomedical Engineering Capstone Project Lab III.
 3 Credits.

 BME 3915, BME 4920, and BME 4925 are taken in sequence by departmental majors beginning in the second semester of the junior year.
 After an introduction to the formal design process, the student plans, refines, designs, and constructs a one-year project.
-(Same as ECE 4925) (Spring, Every Year).
+Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
+(Spring, Every Year).